angelocarly/magnias-site/content/post/mandelbrot/index.md

 date: 2021-04-08T18:48:59+02:00
 draft: false
 comments: true
-resources:
-  src: "images/zoom.png"
-  name: "header"
-  title: "Heyyyy"
+description: "Experimenting with compute pipelines"
 ---

-I have recently been tinkering with compute pipelines in Vulkan and complex numbers.
-And was finally able to display the mandelbrot set.
+Recently I have been tinkering with compute pipelines in Vulkan and delving deeper into the maths of complex numbers.
+And was able to display the mandelbrot set.
 The code is available in my [Github repo](https://github.com/angelocarly/VulkanEngine)

 ![zoom1](images/zoom.png)
 ![zoom2](images/zoom2.png)